101 Things to do in Bournemouth (2026)

 Christchurch Carnival

-Weekend of entertainment including music, fireworks, parade, fairground and river pageant.
+Weekend of entertainment including music, fireworks, parade and fairground.

 Beautiful World Festival